The Simple Travel

 Two routes can reach Spiti valley through Manali or Shimla, but the Manali to Spiti valley is shorter and safer.
 The cold desert valley in the high altitude of the Himalayas is a miracle of nature with adventurous roads and the implausible wild beauty of the cold desert.

 Spiti has an amalgamation of Tibetian and Indian culture as it is both countries’ ‘middle ground’.
-Its unique culture, the heritage of the monasteries, and unearthly beauty have made the travellers put their foot down.
+Its unique culture, the heritage of the monasteries, and unearthly beauty have made the travelers put their foot down.

 How to Travel to Spiti Valley?